As a mental health counselor, I am often asked, “How do I find a good therapist?”

-People want to know: What is the difference between a psychologist, a psychiatrist, a therapist, a counselor?
+People want to know: What is the difference between a psychologist, a psychiatrist, a therapist, and a counselor?
 Should I get long term therapy or short term therapy?
 Do I need a therapist that does a specific kind of therapy?
 I need anger management, who should I see?
 Do I look for someone with the highest level of education?
 Someone with the “best” degree?
 What do all those letters after their names mean?
 Does it matter if they are licensed?
 What is the difference between licensed and certified?
 What is the most legitimate licensing or certification agency?

 Honestly, very little of that matters.

 From the perspective of someone who has a degree from a fancy school and an admitted bias toward highly educated and certified providers, I’ll tell you this.
 Make sure that the therapist you pick has:

 - Some degree in the mental health field at the master’s or doctorate level